 Our wish was to travel for three weeks with one week in Cape Town between the weeks of safari.
 And we wanted to visit the Okavango Delta, which was not included in most of the group tours.
 But perhaps what led us primarily to chose a tailor-made trip was our desire to do what we wanted, not what the tour group might want.
 We had no desire to visit diamond mines or do a lot of shopping.
 We wanted to concentrate our time in nature.
-So we decided to contact Rhino Africa based on online reviews.
+So we decided it contact a travel agency to plan our safari.
+We chose Rhino Africa based on online reviews.

 Our consultant Renee Johnston was knowledgeable and remarkably patient.
-The four of us had lots of opinions and requests that Renee cheerfully accommodated through 3 or 4 written quotes.
+We gave her our budget and our wishes and she put together a luxury safari at an almost affordable price.
+The four of us had lots of opinions and requests that Renee cheerfully accommodated through three or four written quotes.
 She tactfully gave suggestions on timing and lodging which we generally took.

 We received a beautiful brochure of our own custom tour with each quote.
 Photos were included of each lodging and every bit of included and excluded cost was clearly presented.
-The cost of the trip was much lower than packaged tours with similar properties – another plus for Rhino Africa!
+The cost of the trip was much lower than packaged tours with similar luxury safari lodges – another plus for Rhino Africa!

 A Glitch in the Plans!